'Tis the season of corn!

 To celebrate the season of monsoon and the humble maize or corn or bhutta, here are 3 simple ways to prepare the seemingly complicated grain at home.

 Replicating that charred smokiness of an open coal fire, paired with tangy seasoning of the roadside vendor, at home is a tough act but not impossible.
 A regular gas stove is a good substitute.
-Place husked bhutta on the flame and cook till all sides have blistered and charred.
+Place the monsoon staple husked bhutta on the flame and cook till all sides have blistered and charred.
 While the corn cooks, cut a lime into wedges and make a spice mix using chilli powder, salt, rock salt and or chaat masala—we leave the proportions to your discretion.
 Dip the lime in the spice mix and rub over the ear of corn generously.

 The Mexican version of chargrilled corn on the cob is very similar to its Indian counterpart.
 It differs only on the seasoning.
 If you don’t have a grill handy, you can char the ear of corn on a gas stove.
 For the seasoning, mix equal portions of mayonnaise, sour cream with half portion of feta (or similar crumbly cheese) with chilli powder, minced garlic and chopped coriander.
 Slather on the hot ear of corn.
 Sprinkle some more cheese and chilli powder, and lime juice before serving.